Home

 At the end of each 9 weeks or 18 weeks, you simply add up all the total points missed for the tests,quizzes, and papers then divide it by the points possible to determine your child's grade.

-My son created these charts to help me keep all our children's' grades organised.
+My son created these charts to help me keep all our children's' grades organized.

 What I love about these charts is how easy this makes for recording grades.